Thymus serpyllum, T. vulgaris

 MOTHER-OF-THYME Seeds Thymus serpyllum

-Low growing, hardy perennial ground cover with small fragrant leaves and lavender summer flowers.
-Called both Mother-of-Thyme and Creeping Thyme, and by either name it is an excellent ornamental edible to plant between stepping stones, or edge herb and vegetable gardens.
-Mother-of-Thyme is an excellent container plant; provides cascading carpets of irresistible fragrance and color.
+Low growing, hardy perennial ground cover with small, fragrant leaves topped with lavender flowers in summer.
+Known as both Mother-of-Thyme and Creeping Thyme, by either name it is an excellent, ornamental edible to plant between stepping stones, or edge herb and vegetable gardens.
+Mother-of-Thyme is an excellent container plant; creates cascading carpets of irresistible fragrance and color.

-Mother-of-Thyme leaves are used as seasoning or in potpourris.
+Mother-of-Thyme leaves are used as seasoning, and in potpourris.
 Employed medicinally, it is believed to aid digestion and calm coughs.
 Makes a soothing tea.
 Mother-of-thyme is a deer resistant, winter hardy perennial to zone 5.
-Packet is 1,500 seeds.

-Best culinary thyme, higher essential oil content; a spicier, more pungent flavor for meat, poultry, and fish.
-Grows 6-12 inches tall, more upright growing than most thymes.
-Easy to grow in pots or herb garden.
-Winter hardy to zone 6, can grow as an annual everywhere.
+The best culinary thyme, with a high essential oil content, and a spicy, pungent flavor.
+Use summer thyme to flavor meat, poultry, and fish.
+Plants grow 6-12 in. tall, with a more upright stance than most thymes.
+Easy to grow in pots, or herb garden.
+Winter hardy to zone 6, summer thyme can be grown as an annual everywhere.
 Packet is ⅛ gram, about 500 seeds.

-Sow Thyme seeds in cell packs or flats, press into soil but do not cover.
+Plant Thyme Seeds: Sow thyme seeds in cell packs or flats, press into soil but do not cover.
 Needs light to germinate.
 At 70° F., germination is in 14-21 days.
-Transplant 6-12 inches apart.
+Transplant thyme seedlings into the garden, 6-12 in. apart.